AxelWalthelm/ContourTracing/README.md

 |            Steps |     1.44 |     1.33 | **1.083** |
 | Pixel-Tests/Step | **1.65** | **2.00** | **0.827** |

-So our estimate is: **FECTS performs 17% less pixel-tests, but does only 8% more steps**.
+So our estimate is: **FECTS performs 17% fewer pixel-tests, but does only 8% more steps**.

 Each extra step of FECTS causes an extra termination check.
 FECTS may also have to do up to three additional steps to close the contour edge-wise.